 All employers can delay the payment of employer Social Security taxes, 6.2% on employee wages, for wages accrued between March 27, 2020, and December 31, 2020.
 50% of employer payroll taxes are due by December 31, 2021.
 The remaining 50% of the employer’s portion of the 2020 payroll tax is due December 31, 2022.
-Please note: Entities receiving loan forgiveness for PPP loans or Employee Retention Credits are not eligible for payroll tax deferral.
+Please note: Entities receiving loan forgiveness for PPP loans are now eligible to participate in the deferral of employee payroll taxes due to the passage of the Paycheck Protection Flexibility Act.
+Entities participating in Employee Retention Credits are still not eligible for payroll tax deferral.
 The IRS has released additional guidance through this FAQ.

 Employee Retention Credit

 The CARES Act also provides a refundable payroll tax credit for 50% of wages paid by employers to employees during the COVID-19 crisis.
 The credit is available to employers (1) that were fully or partially suspended, due to a COVID-19-related shut-down order, or (2) where gross receipts declined by more than 50% when compared to the same quarter in the prior year.

 The total wages attributed to an employee is capped at $10,000, including health benefits, resulting in a maximum credit of $5,000 per employee.
 Eligible wages include -

 - For employers with greater than 100 full-time employees, wages paid to employees when they are not providing services due to COVID-19